-The China CEEC Summit 2019
+China’s CEEC Summit 2019

-Projects under the BRI include the E763 Highway project in Serbia, the Budapest-Belgrade railway and the China-Europe land-sea express line.
+Projects under the BRI include the E763 Highway project in Serbia, the Budapest-Belgrade railway, and the China-Europe land-sea express line.
 In Croatia, an initiative to build the Peljesac bridge was led by the China Road and Bridge Corporation (CRBC).

-In the China CEEC Summit 2019, “upholding the multilateral trading system, expanding the trade volume, promoting the BRI, accelerating innovation and promoting cultural exchange“ were particularly emphasized by China’s Premier Li Keqiang.
+At the China CEEC Summit 2019, “upholding the multilateral trading system, expanding the trade volume, promoting the BRI, accelerating innovation and promoting cultural exchange“ were particularly emphasized by China’s Premier Li Keqiang.

 China-CEE – An Economy Booster

 According to China Customs’ statistics, China’s trade volume with the CEEC totaled more than 470 billion RMB (67 billion USD) in 2017.
-That’s an increase of almost 16% compared to 2016.
+That’s an increase of almost 16% to 2016.

-From 2012 to 2017 six new direct flight routes between China and CEEC have been opened.
+In fact, from 2012 to 2017 six new direct flight routes between China and CEEC have been opened.
 The number of Chinese tourists visiting CEEC increased from 280,000 to 930,000 (232%).
 Moreover, a China-CEEC Coordination Center for Cultural Cooperation was opened in North Macedonia.

 How You Can Benefit from this Booming Market

-- Market Entry Strategy
+1. Market Entry Strategy

-- Chinese Business Website
+2. Chinese Business Website

-- Setting up a professional and SEOptimized website for your company enables you to reach Chinese businesses and consumers directly.
-Make sure to adjust your SEO to Chinese search engines like Baidu and Sogou.
+However, make sure to adjust your SEO to Chinese search engines like Baidu and Sogou.
 Baidu is the most popular search engine in China.
 You may want to consider hiring a Chinese web design company.

-- Domain Set Up
+3. Domain Set Up

-- Social Media Marketing
+4. Social Media Marketing

-The China CEEC Summit 2019 demonstrated a strengthening of political trust alongside rapidly growing trade and investment.
+Likewise, the China CEEC Summit 2019 demonstrated a strengthening of political trust alongside rapidly growing trade and investment.
 Cooperation in the fields of education, tourism, and culture continues to deepen and the range of cooperation is expanding disproportionately.

-Setting up a multilingual online presence can help you to lift this potential and reach the multi-trillion RMB Chinese market alongside tailor-made digital marketing strategies.
+Therefore, setting up a multilingual online presence can help you to lift this potential and reach the multi-trillion RMB Chinese market alongside tailor-made digital marketing strategies.

 Tenba Group provides customized marketing advice in China and smart solutions in English, Chinese, and German to skyrocket your business.
 Our international team of experts will help you to conquer the Chinese market through smart online marketing.